ansible/awx-operator/README.md

 You just completed the most basic install of an AWX instance via this operator.
 Congratulations!!!

-For an example using the Nginx Controller in Minukube, don't miss our [demo video](https://asciinema.org/a/416946).
+For an example using the Nginx Ingress Controller in Minukube, don't miss our [demo video](https://asciinema.org/a/416946).

 ### Helm Install on existing cluster